jimcomiskey-insurity/WorkflowGitEngineReplit/replit.md

 - Built with Angular 20.3.6 (Standalone Components) using client-side routing with lazy-loaded components.
 - Utilizes RxJS observables for state management and asynchronous operations.
 - Employs a service-based architecture to separate business logic from presentation.
+- All components subscribe to UserService.currentUser$ observable to automatically refresh data when the user changes via the top header dropdown.
+- Components include AppComponent, WorkflowListComponent, VersionControlComponent, PendingChangesComponent, and PullRequestsComponent, all implementing reactive user context switching.

 **Backend**:
 - Developed using ASP.NET Core 8.0 Web API, providing RESTful endpoints.